pytorch/tutorials/prototype_source/lite_interpreter.rst

 Introduction
 ------------

 This tutorial introduces the steps to use lite interpreter on iOS and Android.
 We'll be using the ImageSegmentation demo app as an example.
-Since lite interpreter is currently in the prototype stage, a custom pytorch binary from source is required.
+Comparing to prototype stage, lite interpreter now is default in Android/iOS build, and can be used directly with Maven (Android) and Cocoapods (iOS).

+.. note:: If you see error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, please regenerate model by running: `module._save_for_lite_interpreter(${model_path})`.

+   - If `bytecode.pkl` is missing, likely the model is generated with the api: `module.save(${model_psth})`.
+   - It includes this bullet list.

 Android
 -------------------